 - This is where you will find the following: “must read” information (eg, packing list, map to the campsite), and forms to fill out before camp.

-Q: What else can I do to get my kids ready for camp?
+Q: What else can I do to get my kids ready for summer camp?

 A: Visit the American Camp Association parent website.
 The site has some great information and resources for families that will help you get your kids ready for any summer camp, including Camp Hobe’.
 Scroll down the page to “The Camp Resource for Families”

 A: Contact our office at 801-631-2742 or on the form below.
 We are always happy to help.